-Deep Learning (DL) has radically changed the rules of the game in NLP by boosting performance figures in almost all applications areas.
+Deep Learning (DL) has radically changed the rules of the game in NLP by boosting performance figures in almost all application areas.
 Yet in contrast to more conventional techniques, such as $n$-gram based linear models, \textit{neural} methodologies seem to rely on vast amounts of training data, as is obvious in areas such as machine translation \cite{Vaswani17} or representation learning for individual words \cite{Mikolov13nips,Pennington14} or contextualized word sequences \cite{Devlin18bert,Yang19xlnet,Joshi19spanbert}.

-With this profile, DL seems ill suited for many prediction tasks in sentiment and subjectivity analysis \cite{Balahur14}.
-For the widely studied problem of polarity prediction in social media (\textit{positive} vs. \textit{negative} emotion or evaluation, only), training data is relatively abundant \cite{Rosenthal17}.
-However, in recent years, there has been a growing interest in more nuanced and informative annotations formats for affective states \cite{Bostan18coling,DeBruyne19arxiv}.
+With this profile, DL seems ill-suited for many prediction tasks in sentiment and subjectivity analysis \cite{Balahur14}.
+For the widely studied problem of polarity prediction (distinguishing only between \textit{positive} and \textit{negative} emotion), training data is relatively abundant especially for the social media domain \cite{Rosenthal17}.
+However, in recent years, there has been a growing interest in more nuanced and informative annotation formats for affective states \cite{Bostan18coling,DeBruyne19arxiv}.
 Such annotation schemes often follow distinct psychological theories such as the dimensional approach to emotion representation \cite{Bradley94} or basic emotions \cite{Ekman92}.
-Yet, annotating for more complex representations of affective states, seems to be significantly harder in terms of both time consumption and inter-annotator agreement (IAA) \cite{Strapparava07}.
-Adding even more complexity, computational work following this trend often uses numerical scores as target variable making emotion analysis a regression, rather than a classification problem \cite{Buechel16ecai,Mohammad18semeval}.
+Yet, annotating for more complex representations of affective states seems to be significantly harder in terms of both time consumption and inter-annotator agreement (IAA) \cite{Strapparava07}.
+Adding even more complexity, computational work following this trend often uses numerical scores as target variables making, emotion analysis a regression, rather than a classification problem \cite{Buechel16ecai,Mohammad18semeval}.
 What makes this situation even worse is that, first, we currently have a situation where there is no community-wide consensus on how emotion should be represented.
 That is, different ways of annotating emotion (see, e.g., Table \ref{tab:examples}) compete with each other, leading to decreased inter-operability of language resources and provoking additional data sparsity \cite{buechel18lrec}.
 And, second, especially large-scale annotated corpora are almost exclusively available for English, leaving most of the world's languages with little or no gold data at all.